brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 2/Ephesians 2 5 bht.md

 # Ephesians 2:5 Commentary Help Text

 ## BHT:
-By virtue of our union with Christ, we are made alive with Him.
-This act of being quickened is by the grace of God, both the beginning and end of our salvation.
-It serves to humble us and eradicate any spiritual pride, reminding us that it is not our own merits but solely God's grace that saves us.
+By God's grace, we have been brought back to life with Christ, even though we were once dead in our sins.
+This spiritual resurrection is a result of our union with Him.
+It is important to recognize that our salvation is entirely based on God's undeserved favor.
+This truth demolishes any pride or self-righteousness and reminds us that our only boast should be in the grace of God.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: